As time passes, people in Armour Hills and Mission Hills forget what links them to so many other neighborhoods.

 J.C.
 Nichols’ vision and district gained national attention by the 1920s as one of the nation’s great experiments in city planning.

-The Brookside neighborhood was born in 1919, Crestwood in 1922, the Plaza in 1923, and on it went.
-The district covered about 6,000 acres by the time Nichols died.
+The Brookside neighborhood was born in 1919, Crestwood in 1922, the Plaza in 1923, and so on.
+By Nichols’s death, the district covered about 6,000 acres.

 This was 1905, before zoning laws.
-Horse droppings and flies marked city streets and smelly factories spewed all manner of filth.
+Horse droppings and flies marked city streets, and smelly factories spewed all manner of filth.

 Before his death, he largely accomplished all that in the area covered by the book: On the north from 47th Street near Brush Creek south to near Gregory Boulevard, from about Oak Street on the east in Missouri to Mission Road in Kansas.